2010-2015 Chevrolet Camaro

 Installing a big sub box and component subwoofers isn't one of them.
 The Camaro's narrow trunk opening is the biggest impediment, but the internal dimensions are 14" high X 32" wide X 14" deep, so there's not much space anyway.
 Thankfully, you can still add plenty of bass with a powered subwoofer or you can choose one of the custom enclosures created by the aforementioned thriving aftermarket.

-But if you're a hardcore bass lover, then consider the JL Audio Stealthbox®.
+If you're a serious, hardcore bass lover, then consider the JL Audio Stealthbox®.
 It comes with one W6v2 12" 4-ohm dual voice coil subwoofer from JL Audio.
 The fiberglass shell offers superior rigidity while allowing more interior volume, so the sub can turn out louder, deeper bass.
 JL Audio craftsmen then laminate, grind, join, and finish each Stealthbox by hand.
 The end result: full-bodied, distortion-free bass from an impressively stealthy enclosure.

 The Camaro convertible's Stealthbox